11-year-old girl comes to Baton Rouge in search of bone marrow donor

 BATON ROUGE - A young girl needs your help!

-Cate Hargett, 11, is fighting a rare form of cancer and needs a bone marrow transplant.
+Cate Hargett, 11, is at risk of developing a rare form of cancer and needs a bone marrow transplant.

 St. Jude Children's Research Hospital has discovered that Hargett has developed a significant TP53 mutation.
 The mutation allows cancer cells to multiply and means Hargett urgently requires a bone marrow transplant before malignancy develops.